 - Two hoses.

 Get a strong vacuum

-A strong vacuum does not only lead to better product quality, but it improves your health and safety.
+The vacuum has to collect every particle close to the material.
+A strong vacuum leads to better product quality and improves your health and safety.
 It increases productivity since you are looking forward to removing dust and debris.
-The vacuum has to collect every particle close to the material.

 All the contaminants should be off the air.
 More dust and debris inside the machine slows down the dust machine.
 When the vacuum fails to reduce the dust, it ceases to serve its purpose.

 Get your supplies as you prepare to assemble the dust collector.
 Get a strong bucket with a strong lid as well.
 A weaker bucket explodes since it cannot hold the pressure and dust.
 The bucket should not be too thin.
 When you connect a weak bucket to the shop vac, get ready to start afresh.